tjamuk/tjam-linear-programming-assignment/README.md

 # Linear Programming Assignment

 ## Description
-This is an assignment I took in CS31920 where I had to solve a given problem using linear programming.
+This is an assignment I took in the CS31920 Advanced Algorithms module where I had to solve a given problem using linear programming.

 ## Documentation